A Workers' Comp Doctor's Responsibility is to the Patient

 Insurance companies are allowed to pick an injured worker's doctor, in part because the insurance company is paying the bill.
 This allowance should not matter, as all doctors should rely on training, medical research, and facts to treat patients.
 Unfortunately, this does not appear to be the case.
 While some doctors are "patient friendly," many appear to favor the corporations that pay them.

-Share Your Concerns With Your Workers' Comp Doctor
+Share Your Concerns With Your Workers' Compensation Doctor

 If you want to know whose side your doctor is on, share with him your concern.
 Let him know that you never wanted to get hurt at work, that all you want to do is get well, and that if you could, you would have your own health insurance company pay for treatment rather than be at the mercy of workers' comp.